 What is AMEP?

-The Adult Migrant English Program (AMEP) is funded by the Australian Government Department of Education and Training.
+The Adult Migrant English Program (AMEP) is funded by the Australian Government Department of Home Affairs.
 AMEP provides up to 510 hours of English language tuition to eligible migrants and humanitarian entrants to help them learn foundation English language and settlement skills to enable them to participate socially and economically in Australian society.